 It will be our responsibility to manage each woodland using expert woodland management practices.
-All of our forests and woodlands are certified to the Forest Stewardship Council® (FSC®) licence code FSC-C123214 and the Programme for the Endorsement of Forest Certification (PEFC) licence code PEFC/16-40-1001 standards.
+All of our forests and woodlands are certified to the Forest Stewardship Council® (FSC®) and the Programme for the Endorsement of Forest Certification (PEFC) standards.
 Part of this management includes controlling deer and grey squirrels to ensure thriving woodlands and healthy mammal populations.